 I know I am late on the “back to school” themed posts, but these are things that will help you understand what is happening to your body and everyone else around you.
 Cause, unfortunately, having a severe food allergy in your teens, will be the most trying time in your life.
 I hope you learned a thing or two.
 Stick around and read somethings that didn’t make it in the video.

-Your body will not respond to the world like normal people bodies respond to the world.
-But that doesn’t mean you have to do the same.
-Respond to the world like you will try everyday to be good to your body and yourself, even though it might be harder for you than most.
+Your body will not respond to the world, like ordinary people’s bodies react to the world.
+But that doesn’t mean you have to do the same thing as others.
+Respond to the world like you need to and try every day to be kind to your body and yourself, even though it might be harder for you than most.
 Having a chronic allergy or a food allergy doesn’t mean that something is wrong with you.
-It means that your body just responds to the elements of the earth, differently.
-It’s more sensitive and being more sensitive doesn’t mean something is wrong it means that it has a standard on what elements to let in.
-In all your body is booshy, stuck up, only looking for the finer things in life.
+It means that your body responds to the elements of the earth differently.
+It’s more sensitive, and being more sensitive doesn’t mean something is wrong; it means that it has a standard on what elements to let in.
+In all, your body is booshy, stuck up, only looking for the finer things in life.

 *If you remove yourself from eating out this can apply to you.*

 Some people don’t understand that eating out is about the social experience as much as the food, and if you eliminate the food, that doesn’t mean you don’t need to go to an eating out event for the social experience.
 We all need to socialize, right?